SL Graduate 2010

 Design Equitable Learning Environments (D)

-- Graduates will be able to pursue scholarly inquiry and reflective practice that contributes to broader understandings of teaching and learning.
+- Graduates will be able to pursue scholarly inquiry and reflective practice that contributes to broader understandings of teaching, learning and leadership.

 Engage in Leadership for School Change (L)